mirukana/mirage/README.md

        ~/.var/app/io.github.mirukana.mirage/data/mirage/themes/MyTheme.qpl
 ```

-The config setting `theme` would need to be set to `MyTheme` in this case.
+The config setting `theme` would need to be set to `MyTheme.qpl` in this case.

 Theme files are nested-by-indentations sections of properties and values.
 Properties are declared as `<type> <name>: <value>`.